NT

 Distribution and population

-Pycnonotus melanoleucos is confined to the Sundaic lowlands, where is it known from peninsular Thailand, Sabah, Sarawak and Peninsular Malaysia, Singapore (formerly), Kalimantan and Sumatra (including Mentawai Island), Indonesia and Brunei (BirdLife International 2001).
-In is generally scarce, although it is sporadically fairly common in parts of Peninsular Malaysia and Borneo.
-It may undertake nomadic movements.
+Microtarsus melanoleucos is confined to the Sundaic lowlands, where is it known from peninsular Thailand, Sabah, Sarawak and Peninsular Malaysia, Singapore (where rare and only sporadically seen), Kalimantan and Sumatra (including Mentawai ), Indonesia and Brunei (BirdLife International 2001).

 Ecology

-This species occurs in broadleaved evergreen forest (including selectively logged forest), mixed-dipterocarp forest, secondary growth and forest edge, from lowlands up to at least 1,830 m.
+This species occurs in broadleaved evergreen forest (including selectively logged forest), mixed-dipterocarp forest, secondary growth and forest edge, from lowlands up to at least 1,500 m but recorded to 3,050 m (Eaton et al. 2021).
 It is also recorded from luxuriant gardens and cultivation, peatswamp forest and overgrown plantations.
 Its nomadic tendencies suggest a degree of specialisation in its foraging niche, although further research is needed to determine its habitat requirements.

 Threats